ekostrov/SeattleHouseMultiLinearRegression/README.md

 ![title_picture](images/seattle.jpg)
-# Seattle Housing Market With Multi-Linear Regression
+# Linear Regression Analysis of the Kings County's (Seattle, WA) House Market by
 ** By Yevgeniy Kostrov
 ***
-Analysis of Seattle Housing Market with Multi-Linear Regression

 # Overview
-The purpose of this project is to analyze a data set containing data
+The purpose of this project is to analyze a data set containing data about houses sold in Kings County (Seattle, WA).

-about houses sold in Seattle, WA.
-During the analysis, I will try to isolate the features that are the best predictors of the price by using Linear Regression.
+During the analysis:
+1. I will perform necessary data wrangling first.
+2. I will build a Linear Regression Model with one explanatory variable.
+> * I will check statistical asumptions for the linear regression model
+> * I will explain the model, including intercept, coefficient for the explanatory variable, $R^2$, and *ANOVA*
+3. I will build a Multiple Linear Regression Model with many explanantory variables.
+> * I will check statistical asumptions for the multiple linear regression model
+> * I will explain the model, including intercept, coefficients for the explanatory variables, $R^2$, and *ANOVA*

 # Business Problem

 The fair price of the house is a hard quantity to assess.
 Both sellers and buyers would like to know the best price for the house.
 Which features of the property would be the best predictors of the value?
-I will build a regression model that can predict the value of the house.
+I will build a regression model that helps to predict the value of the house.
-I will, also, check the necessary statistical assumptions for the regression model.
+I will, also, check the necessary statistical assumptions for the regression model and explain the model's parameters.

-# Data
+# Data Description
 The file called ['kc_house_data.csv'](https://github.com/ekostrov/SeattleHouseMultiLinearRegression/blob/main/data/kc_house_data.csv) holds the data for this project.

+This project will use the data about Kings County's(Seattle, WA) housing market.
+The data file contains the following columns:
+#### Column Names and descriptions for Kings County Data Set
+* **id** - unique identified for a house
+* **dateDate** - house was sold
+* **pricePrice** -  is prediction target
+* **bedroomsNumber** -  of Bedrooms/House
+* **bathroomsNumber** -  of bathrooms/bedrooms
+* **sqft_livingsquare** -  footage of the home
+* **sqft_lotsquare** -  footage of the lot
+* **floorsTotal** -  floors (levels) in house
+* **waterfront** - House which has a view to a waterfront
+* **view** - Has been viewed
+* **condition** - How good the condition is ( Overall )
+* **grade** - overall grade given to the housing unit, based on King County grading system
+* **sqft_above** - square footage of house apart from basement
+* **sqft_basement** - square footage of the basement
+* **yr_built** - Built Year
+* **yr_renovated** - Year when house was renovated
+* **zipcode** - zip
+* **lat** - Latitude coordinate
+* **long** - Longitude coordinate
+* **sqft_living15** - The square footage of interior housing living space for the nearest 15 neighbors
+* **sqft_lot15** - The square footage of the land lots of the nearest 15 neighbors

 ## Cleaning/Modifying Data:

 * I removed 'NaN' values
 * I converted categorical data that represents 'float' data into 'float' type.
-* Some data wrangling was performed during Regression modeling.
+* Some data wrangling was performed during Regression modeling to improve the results and to satisfy the statistical assumptions of the linear regression.

 # Modeling